-The Firefighter Selection Test (FST) is designed to identify individuals who will succeed in training and will be superior job performers as firefighters.
+The Firefighter Selection Test is designed to identify individuals who will succeed in training and will be superior job performers as firefighters.
+Before you invest the time and money to train a new employee, test your applicants for skills like:

-The Fst Content Covers Three Key Knowledge Domains:
+The Firefighter Selection Test Content Covers Three Key Knowledge Domains:

 The Firefighter Selection Test is inexpensive, easy to administer, fair, job-related and in conformance with the relevant legal and professional requirements.
 It can be combined with other selection instruments such as a physical ability test, oral interview or the Work Orientation Survey and Firefighter Learning Simulation to develop a selection system for firefighters at your agency.
 It can be used as a pass/fail screening device to reduce the number of applicants to process in other phases of the examination, or it can be scored as a separate component of the selection system.